hfshr/bitmexr/README.md

 **Authentication**

-Accessing privite API endpoints requires an API key and secret.
+Accessing private API endpoints requires an API key and secret.
 `bitmexr` reads these from the ~/.Renviron file - see vignette [Authentication](https://hfshr.github.io/bitmexr/articles/authentication.html) for more information.